The representation of spacetime through time functions: A definition of spacetime

 \subsection{The product trick: metricity from causality}

-Let us arrive at the product trick which was introduced in \cite{minguzzi17,minguzzi17d} at the level of the tangent bundle.
+We now introduce the product trick, which was first defined at the level of the tangent bundle in \cite{minguzzi17,minguzzi17d}.
 It shows that the metrical aspects of spacetime can be reduced to causality in a space with one additional dimension.
 It shall provide a third definition of spacetime which is that most conveniently used in proofs.

 Given a set $X$ let us denote $X^\times:=X\times \mathbb{R}$.
 We are interested in a topological ordered space $(X^\times,\mathscr{T}^\times,$ $\le^\downarrow)$ structured so as to respect the product structure of $X^\times$.
 The relation $\le^\downarrow$ will also be denoted $J^\downarrow$ (though in the manifold transition it really corresponds to $J^\downarrow_S$ of \cite[Eq.\ (4.3)]{minguzzi17}).